 Anal cancer can cause a few symptoms such as anal pain and rectal bleeding.
 Most people who are diagnosed with Anal cancer are treated through a combination of chemotherapy and radiation.
-However, this combination can lead to a generation of certain side effects that can occur during the treatment process.
+However, this combination of chemo and radiation for Anal Cancer Treatment in Hyderabad can lead to a generation of certain side effects that can occur during the treatment process.

 Symptoms of Anal Cancer

 The symptoms of anal cancer can be related to the symptoms of other diseases and conditions.
 These can include symptoms of irritable bowel syndrome (IBS), haemorrhoids, and gastrointestinal diseases.
 Hence, keeping this in mind, some of the symptoms of anal cancer can include:

 Pain near the anus

 Pressure or formation of lump near the anus

 You can talk to your doctor about any symptoms or signs that bother you, especially if you think you are at risk of developing anal cancer.
 If you are confused as to why you have the above symptoms, you should ask your doctor for an evaluation.
 Your doctor will be able to give you the correct diagnosis and treat you accordingly.

 Anal Cancer can be caused due to abnormal growth of cells in the body.
 These abnormal cells can grow and accumulate creating certain masses known as tumours.
 Cancer cells that are advanced can spread to other organs of the body and interfere with their functions.